mslinn/AwsMirror/README.md

 # Update AWS S3 content from local directory tree #

+This project was sponsored by [Micronautics Research Corporation](http://www.micronauticsresearch.com/)

 ## Use Case ##
  1. Not using source control.
  2. Storing content on AWS S3 (CDN).